CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-local.md

 However, emails sent to local addresses are always accepted, even when the client was not authenticated and/or when the connection was not secure.
-Clients that send a "RCPT TO" instruction with a local email address will always succeed in injecting their mail.
+Clients that send a "RCPT TO" instruction with a Local Email Address will always succeed in injecting their mail.